elsabalk/Team_Profile_Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This contains a team profile generator using html, css, javascript and node.js that generates a team profile using user input.
+This contains a team profile generator using html, javascript and node.js that generates a team profile using user input.

 ## Table of Contents
 1. [Installation](#installation)